Dark chocolate: History

 During the late 1970s, when the price of cocoa was very low, the palate of French connoisseurs moved strongly in favor of dark chocolates and against milk chocolate after advocacy from the chocolatier Robert Linxe.
 At the same time, some American consumers began to take interest in dark chocolates for the first time, often sourcing product from France and Belgium.
 The following decade, a nationwide campaign in France aimed to move the public to appreciate locally produced dark chocolates with sophisticated flavor.
 Taste makers and producers worked together to create flavor standards using concepts borrowed from wine connoisseurship.
-This was motivated by foreign firms capturing swathes of the French confectionary market at the expense of local chocolatiers.
+This was motivated by foreign firms capturing swathes of the French confectionery market at the expense of local chocolatiers.
 Simultaneously, high-quality dark chocolate began to be attributed psychoactive and possible aphrodisiac qualities due to its theobromine content.
 In America, broader recognition of dark as distinct from milk chocolate, and of the concepts of bean origin and the percentage of cocoa in the finished product, arose in the years following 1984, when the French chocolate manufacturer Valrhona entered the US market, selling initially to pastry and chocolate manufacturers and later to the general public.

 In the 1990s, French flavor standards, having gained mass uptake domestically, were intentionally exported to the United States.
 These standards, laid out in published guides and chocolate tastings, evoked terroir, bean varietals and estate growths.
 Chocolate of high cocoa content and novel added flavors (such as pepper, ginger and fennel) was promoted and was sold at significantly higher cost than what had previously been consumed.
 By the late 2000s, a preference for dark chocolate was seen as the sign of a "discriminating palate" in the United States.